terrario-js/terrario/docs/api.md

 ![mark](https://placehold.co/15x15/1cc8d4/1cc8d4.png) Stability: Experimental

 parser.state() creates a parser that sets a value to a specified key in a state object.
-When this parser finishes executing, the modified contents of the state object are restored.
+When this parser finishes executing, the contents of the state object are restored.

 ## T.cond()
 ```